Carer Support Payment

 Severe Disability Premium

-Before you make a claim for Carer Support Payment, you should check with the person you are caring for, as it may affect some of the benefits they receive if you are successful, such as losing a severe disability premium from their:
+Before you make a claim for Carer Support Payment, you should check with the person you are caring for, as it may affect some of the benefits they receive, such as losing a severe disability premium from their:

 • Pension Credit